sandialabs/suncal/doc/Manual/manual.md

 To do this, the Reverse Uncertainty calculator must account for the correlation between the model output and the original input variables.
 These correlation coefficients are be estimated using the sensitivity coefficients as described in the GUM [@GUM] C.3.6 note 3.

-The Reverse Uncertainty Propagation interface is similar to the standard uncertainty propagation interface, with the addition of a **Target** tab.
+The Reverse Uncertainty Propagation interface is similar to the standard uncertainty propagation interface, with the addition of a **Target** section.
-This tab allows entry of the target (mean) value for the function and desired uncertainty for the function.
+This section allows entry of the target (mean) value for the function and desired uncertainty for the function.
 The input variable to solve for is entered from the drop-down list.
-Any information about the solve-for variable in the Measured Quantities table is ignored.
+Any information about the solve-for variable in the Uncertainties table is ignored.

 After clicking **Calculate**, the results will display.
 The GUM method shows the solved-for variable's uncertainty in terms of the function uncertainty.